Hwassef/wassiet/README.md

 # Versions

-This project was made with Flutter 3.0.5 and Drt 2.17.6
+This project was made with Flutter 3.0.5 and Dart 2.17.6